Scryv/GoView/README.md

 # GoView
 [![License: GPL v2](https://img.shields.io/badge/License-GPL_v2-blue.svg)](https://github.com/Scryv/GoView/blob/main/LICENSE)
-**GoView** is a open source image viewer made in golang together with cross platform ui toolkit called fyne it for now only supports png, jpg etc but will be able to work for a larger scope of file types in future
+**GoView** is a open source image viewer made in golang together with cross platform ui toolkit called fyne it for now only supports png, jpg, jpeg etc but will be able to work for a larger scope of file types in future
 > Still being worked on and for now just does the basics
 <img src="https://github.com/Scryv/GoView/blob/main/gopherlogo/Goview.png" width="600px">